azhiya/what-is-css-hauwa/README.md

 * Try to then take and complete a quiz
 * Finish with additional resources/reading material.

-> The plan for the lesson.
-Outline form works well.
->
-> _For example:_
->
-> * Talk about what a theme is
-> * Demonstrate how to install and activate a theme
-> * Practice exercises to have participants find and install a theme on their own site

 ## Exercises

-**Exercise 1 - Modify a Font **
+**Exercise 1 - Add some padding to a container **

 Short description of what the exercise does and what skills or knowledge it reinforces.

-*   Change the font size of a ‘H1 element’
-*   Make it bold
+*   Add some padding to the image container

-**Exercise 2 - Modify the Background of a Page **
+**Exercise 2 - Modify all the H2 headers on this page **

 Short description of what the exercise does and what skills or knowledge it reinforces.

-*   Change the background colour of the body section to ....
+*   Change the font-size of all the 'H2 elements' on this page using a 'class'

-**Exercise 3 - Add some padding to a container **
+**Exercise 3 - Modify one H2 element on this page **

 Short description of what the exercise does and what skills or knowledge it reinforces.

+*   Change the colour of of the 'H2' elements using an 'id'

+**Exercise 4 - Add some padding to a container **

+Short description of what the exercise does and what skills or knowledge it reinforces.

 *   Add some padding to the image container

-**Exercise 4 - Modify all the H2 headers on this page **
+**Exercise 5 - Modify all the H2 headers on this page **

 Short description of what the exercise does and what skills or knowledge it reinforces.

 *   Change the font-size of all the 'H2 elements' on this page using a 'class'

-**Exercise 1 - Modify one H2 element on this page **
+**Exercise 5 - Modify one H2 element on this page **

 Short description of what the exercise does and what skills or knowledge it reinforces.